Guilty Pleasure Tour

 Guilty Pleasure Tour is a concert tour by American rock musician Meat Loaf in support of his 2011 album Hell in a Handbasket.
 The tour only visited Australia and New Zealand; more dates were expected to be announced for mainland Europe and North America, but did not eventuate.
 The show in Sydney was filmed for DVD release.
-Meat Loaf has said that the name of the tour came from a poll, which named him the number one "guilty pleasure".
-During the concerts, Meat Loaf announced to his fans that these concerts were to be the "last he ever performed in Australia and New Zealand" and added a thank you to the fans for "38 years of support" for the duration of his career.
+Meat Loaf has said that the tour's name came from a poll, which named him the number one "guilty pleasure".
+During the concerts, Meat Loaf announced to his fans that these concerts would be the "last he ever performed in Australia and New Zealand" and added a thank you to the fans for "38 years of support" for the duration of his career.